TiagoMA90/lost/README.md

 # Missing features I wish to add:
 - More paths, options and choices, more responsiveness to consequences, more puzzles and more dynamic endings, based on good or bad choices choices.
+- An Audio player, for an atmospheric climate.
+(Unsupported by Heroku?)

 # Styling
 - The text for the app makes good use of the Colorama module, Sys and Time.
 Ergo, the text was stylized to the color Red, giving a dark and retro-futuristic look to it.